Intrinsic Image Transfer for Illumination Manipulation: Introduction

-The controlling of image illumination associated with intrinsic image decomposition has also received great attention because it helps to reduce the degradation of images in color, saturation, brightness, and contrast in many applications.
-It has been shown that a fine-balanced illumination condition is beneficial to a number of image processing and computer vision tasks, including illumination compensation, image enhancement and tone mapping, and high dynamic range (HDR) image compression, and so on.
-In the literature, tone mapping operators (TMO)~\cite{mantiuk2015high, morovic2001fundamentals} and Retinex-based image decomposition~\cite{barrow1978recovering, land1971lightness} are two mainstream ways to these image illumination problems.
-TMO methods such as gamut mappings~\cite{mantiuk2015high, morovic2001fundamentals} always treat image intensities as image illumination and adjust intensities (or hue, saturation) with specified tone-mapping curves.
-Most of them are simple and effective, but they may fail to produce high-quality details due to the limited ability in suppressing the potential noise and artifacts.
-The Retinex-based methods~\cite{fattal2002gradient, ng2011total, rother2011recovering}, in contrast, deal with image illumination under the Retinex theory~\cite{ land1971lightness}.
-They usually produce high-quality results with appropriate configurations but still have limitations in regularizing ill-posed intrinsic image decomposition, especially under the conditions of insufficient prior knowledge.
-In general, most of the existing methods can be interpreted under the famous Retinex theory~\cite{land1971lightness}, the core of which is how to make an intrinsic image decomposition, explicitly or implicitly, and then to manipulate or control the image illumination appropriately to achieve target purposes.
+The controlling of image illumination --- which is roughly referred to as image illumination manipulation in this paper, has received great attention in a variety of image processing and computer vision tasks.
+The representative instances include image tone mapping, image enhancement, high dynamic range (HDR) image compression, illumination compensation, and so on.
+Despite the different backgrounds, they in nature aim to solve a similar illumination problem --- that is, how to correct illumination conditions to bring out more visual information.
+It has also witnessed many efforts of different computational models to optimize illumination conditions for fine-balanced distributions to reduce the degeneration of brightness, contrast, color and saturation of images or videos.
+In general, they can be divided into two mainstream techniques: tone mapping operators (TMO)\cite{mantiuk2015high, morovic2001fundamentals} and Retinex-based methods\cite{barrow1978recovering, land1971lightness}.
+TMO methods such as gamut mappings\cite{mantiuk2015high, morovic2001fundamentals} treat color intensities as image illumination and correct it by mapping the intensities (or hue, saturation, and so on) with specified tone-mapping operators or curves.
+This strategy is simple and easy to implement but may lead to visual artifacts such as noise exaggeration.
+In contrast, Retinex-based methods\cite{fattal2002gradient, ng2011total} tend to make an explicit intrinsic image decomposition and deal with the illumination layer individually.
+It is possible for them to produce plausible results with appropriate configurations, but the underlying intrinsic image decomposition is a challenging under-constrained problem, especially in the cases of lacking of sufficient prior knowledge.
+Notice also that both categorized methods can be interpreted in the context of Retinex theory, the core of them is how to make a faithful intrinsic image decomposition, no matter an explicit or implicit one, and then adjust the corresponding sub-layers appropriately.
+Despite the great progress in the past decades, there still has considerable interest to exploit new methods to control image illumination for target purposes.